winningproduct/learn-portal/content/1-explore/02-context-competitor-analysis.md

 ## Why
 By measuring your products or service against competition allows you to position the product in the market effectively.
-The continuous monitoring of market dynamics will help you respond to the market changes timely.
+The continuous monitoring of market dynamics will help you respond to market changes in timely manner.

 ## How
 - Define the industry you are in – scope and nature of the industry.